mohit0388/Data-Analysis-Dashboard/README.md

 ### 📈 Observations:
 - The dashboard clearly shows **seasonal trends** in loan applications.
-- There is often a dip in applications in certain months, which could be tied to external factors (e.g., holidays, fiscal cycles).
+- There is often a dip in applications in certain months, which could be tied to external factors
 - By comparing **MTD to PMTD**, decision-makers can quickly see if current performance is ahead or behind.

 ### 🧠 Strategic Value: